Wallace House Seminars

 The Knight-Wallace Fellowship organizes and co-sponsors public policy conferences, inviting esteemed journalists and influential leaders to examine issues facing both journalists and their public.

-Past conferences have included a public debate on The New Secrecy in the Media, featuring The Washington Post’s Bob Woodward, The New York Times Managing Editor Jill Abramson, Fox TV’s Greta van Sustern, NPR’s Jackie Northam and policy makers like J. William Leonard, director of the federal Information Security Oversight Office.
+Past conferences have included a public debate on The New Secrecy in the Media, featuring The Washington Post’s Bob Woodward, The New York Times former Managing Editor Jill Abramson, Fox TV’s Greta van Sustern, NPR’s Jackie Northam and policy makers like J. William Leonard, director of the federal Information Security Oversight Office.

 Other conferences have examined The Serious Stuff About Humor- What is It?
 Why is it? with Emmy Award-winning writers for “The Daily Show with Jon Stewart”, political cartoonists and leading academics in psychology.